th7mo/th7mo.com/src/content/garden/color-scheme.md

 ```

 ## Browser preference
-Users express their color scheme preference by toggling light or dark mode (or 'automatic') in their browser settings.
+Users express their color scheme preference by choosing light mode, dark mode or 'automatic' in their browser settings.
-The `prefers-color-scheme` CSS media feature detects if a light or dark color scheme is preferred[^1].
+The `prefers-color-scheme` CSS media feature indicates if a light or dark color scheme is preferred[^1].
-The media feature can be leveraged to overwrite the CSS variables that store the color scheme colors[^2]:
+This media feature can be utilized to overwrite the CSS variables that store the color scheme colors[^2]:

 ```css
 @media (prefers-color-scheme:dark) {